Myths about trademarks

 11- Every trademark must be «sales-inductive».
 FALSE: trademarks with advertising claim function can only be found in some impulsive buying instances.

 12- Every trademark must be synthetic and a crier.
 FALSE: it must be in many instances; when fast reading and comprehension are a must.
-In other cases, such a requisite is superfluous.
+In other cases, such a requirement is superfluous.
 Graphic mark professional design is always specific, not subject to supposedly universal norms or prescriptions.
 It must be handled according to each case: it should detect the particular alternatives arising from the strategic profile and specific communication conditions.
 In all twelve preceding hypothesis, its falsehood comes from the word «every», that is, the presumption of universality to the respective norm.